 The National Payments Corporation of India (NCPI) functions under the Reserve Bank of India (RBI) and the Indian Banks’ Association (IBA).
 NPCI was founded in 2008 as a not-for-profit organization.
-It aims to create
+It aims to create nationwide standards for business and retail payments across India, which is why its services are all geared towards achieving this goal.

 NPCI works with ten core promoter banks across India.
 These include: